the-azure-lab/learning-bicep/basics/README.md

 # Bicep basics

 Azure Bicep is a new declarative Domain Specific Language (DSL) for deploying Azure resources.
-The ultimate goal and the driver behind the Bicep project is a need to make it easier to write Infrastructure as Code (IaC) for the Azure platform.
+The ultimate goal and the main motivationbehind the Bicep project is a need to make it easier to write Infrastructure as Code (IaC) for the Azure platform.

 Azure Bicep works as a transparent abstraction layer on top of ARM templates.
 Anything that can be done with ARM Templates can be done with Azure Bicep.
 With this abstraction, all the types, apiVersions, and properties that are valid within ARM Templates are also automatically valid with Azure Bicep.

 The Azure Bicep code is converted into an ARM Template.
 Then, the resulting ARM Template is used to deploy the Azure resources.

-From a tooling perspective the target it that you will be able to deploy bicep files directly using the standard Az Cli or Az powershell deploy commands.
+From a tooling perspective bicep files will most likely be deployable using the commonly known Az Cli or Az powershell deploy commands (used for deploying ARM templates).

 ![Bicep DSL](https://github.com/the-azure-lab/learning-bicep/blob/main/.images/azure-bicep-highlevel.png)

 ## Basic bicep elements

-bicep has some basic elements that you need to understand.
-If you get these you will pretty soon master bicep development. (if you are familiar with ARM templates these should all be very familiar to you).
+Bicep only have a few main elements.
+If you understand these you will pretty soon master bicep development. (if you are familiar with ARM templates the concepts  should already be very familiar to you).

-- Parameters
+- Parameters (param)
-- Variables
+- Variables (var)
-- Resources
+- Resources (resources)
-- Outputs
+- Outputs (output)
 - Loops
 - Conditions
 - Functions